 The other cabinet we removed was the pantry.
 Again, this pantry was so deep that things just got lost in the back so easy.

-The new cabinet pantry holds just as much stuff, but with pull out pantry shelves that make every single corner accessible.
+The new cabinet pantry holds just as much stuff, but with pull out pantry shelves and drawers that make every single corner accessible.